Foreign relations of the United Kingdom: Postwar

 Economically in dire straits in 1945 (saddled with debt and dealing with widespread destruction of its infrastructure), Britain systematically reduced its overseas commitments.
 It pursued an alternate role as an active participant in the Cold War against communism, especially as a founding member of NATO in 1949.

 The British had built up a very large worldwide Empire, which peaked in size in 1922, after more than half a century of unchallenged global supremacy.
-The cumulative costs of fighting two world wars, however, placed a heavy burden upon the home economy, and after 1945 the British Empire rapidly began to disintegrate, with all the major colonies gaining independence.
-By the mid-to-late 1950s, the UK's status as a superpower was gone in the face of the United States and the Soviet Union.
+The cumulative costs of fighting two world wars, however, placed a heavy burden upon the home economy.
+After 1945, the British Empire rapidly disintegrated, with all the major colonies gaining independence.
+By the mid-to-late 1950s, the UK's status as a superpower had been eclipsed by the United States and the Soviet Union.
 Most former colonies joined the "Commonwealth of Nations", an organisation of fully independent nations now with equal status to the UK.
 However it attempted no major collective policies.
 The last major colony, Hong Kong, was handed over to China in 1997.
 Fourteen British Overseas Territories maintain a constitutional link to the UK, but are not part of the country per se.

 Britain slashed its involvements in the Middle East after the humiliating Suez Crisis of 1956.
-However Britain did forge close military ties with the United States, France, and Germany, through the NATO military alliance.
-After years of debate (and rebuffs), Britain joined the Common Market in 1973; which became the European Union in 1993.
+However, Britain forged close military ties with the United States, France, and Germany through NATO.
+After years of debate (and rebuffs), Britain joined the Common Market in 1973, which became the European Union in 1993.
 However it did not merge financially, and kept the pound separate from the Euro, which partly isolated it from the Euro area crisis.
 In June 2016, the UK voted to leave the EU.